MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/sdk/setautoinstallrequiredsoftwaretononbusinesshours-method.md

 ms.reviewer: mstewart,aaroncz
 ---
 # SetAutoInstallRequiredSoftwaretoNonBusinessHours Method in Class CCM_ClientUXSettings
-The `SetAutoInstallRequiredSoftwaretoNonBusinessHours` Windows Management Instrumentation (WMI) class method, in Configuration Manager, that sets the value for `AutomaticallyInstallSoftware`.
+The `SetAutoInstallRequiredSoftwaretoNonBusinessHours` Windows Management Instrumentation (WMI) class method in Configuration Manager that sets the value for `AutomaticallyInstallSoftware`.

  The following syntax is simplified from Managed Object Format (MOF) code and defines the method.